Xiaflex Is FDA Approved Peyronie's Treatment

 As you may recall, in the case of Peyronie's disease, abnormal build up of collagen in the penis forms the penis plaque.
 The collagenase breaks down the collagen that makes up the Peyronie’s plaque.

-Will Sargent, Auxilium (manufacturer of Xiaflex) vice president of corporate communications, illustration of how Xiaflex for Peyronie's works is simple but explanatory:
+Will Sargent, Auxilium (manufacturer of Xiaflex) VP of corporate communications, illustration of how Xiaflex for Peyronie's works is simple but explanatory:

 “Picture, he said, the kind of long balloon that a clown blows up.
 Now imagine that you put inflexible tape on one side of the balloon before you blow it up.
 When inflated, the balloon will deviate in one direction.
 That's Peyronie's Disease.